abugid/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 2 adds a new node at the beginning of a file
 3 adds a new node at the end of a list
 4 frees a list
+5 frees a list and sets head to NULL